knetikmedia/knetikcloud-java-client/docs/GamificationLevelingApi.md

 Set leveling progress for a user

 If no progress record yet exists for the user, it will be created.
 Otherwise it will be updated to the provided value.
-If progress meets or exceeds the level&#39;s max_value it will be marked as earned and a BRE event will be triggered for the &lt;code&gt;BreAchievementEarnedTrigger&lt;/code&gt;.
+If progress meets or exceeds the level&#39;s max_value it will be marked as earned and a BRE event will be triggered for the &lt;code&gt;BreAchievementEarnedTrigger&lt;/code&gt;. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; LEVELING_ADMIN

 ### Example
 ```java